Surviving a Heart Attack – a month later

 As part of the low fat of the diet, I’m on a ration of 20ml of oil for an entire month – there go all the fried foods!
 Cheese, processed meats, mayo, butter and most of the other food items have suddenly disappeared from the table.
 The low sodium part means the rest of the food which I can eat tends to be slightly bland.
 I shall stop ranting about the food, because the side effect of this is that I’ve ended up losing close to 10kgs over the past month – with minimal exercising.

-To get over the 2 teaspoons per day quota and still have tasty food, I went ahead and got a Philips Airfryer.
+To get over the two teaspoons per day quota and still have tasty food, I went ahead and got a Philips Airfryer.
 The ad for the air fryer states that we’d end up using 80% less oil in our cooking.
-I was sceptical initially, especially reading some reviews which stated that the food cooked using the air fryer doesn’t taste very good.
+I was skeptical initially, especially reading some reviews which stated that the food cooked using the air fryer doesn’t taste very good.

-To test this out, I grilling some fillets of basa fish, to serve with a meal for 4 people, with just over a teaspoon of oil, and it ended up tasting quite good.
-Since then we’ve been experimenting with other Indian recipes including Kerala Fried Fish, Chicken Kofta and other kid favorites like Homemade French Fries.
-All our experients turned out quite good so far, that too minus loads of oil usually require to make these dishes.
+To test this out, I grilled some fillets of basa fish, to serve with a meal for 4 people with just over a teaspoon of oil, and it ended up tasting quite good.
+Since then, we’ve been experimenting with other Indian recipes, including Kerala Fried Fish, Chicken Kofta and other kid favorites like Homemade French Fries.
+All our experiences turned out quite good so far, that too minus loads of oil usually required to make these dishes.

 Sleep

-The other major change I’ve had to consciously make is to get to bed early so to get at least 7 hours of sleep every night.
+The other major change I’ve had to make consciously is to get to bed early so as to get at least 7 hours of sleep every night.
 Lack of sleep is a killer – literally!
 The years of sleeping 6 hours or less through the week finally caught up with my health.
-Going to bed early took some getting used to – with me waking up at odd hours of the night for the first few weeks.
-Now it looks like my sleep cycles have finally settled now.
+Going to bed early took some getting used to – with me waking up at odd night hours for the first few weeks.
+Now it looks like my sleep cycles have finally settled.

 Stress

 I’ve been attempting to avoid stressful situations as far as possible since I read that stress slows down the recovery process.
-The folks at work have been really supportive and have allowed me to work on stuff which doesn’t put me in stressful situations.
-I’m also going to work only a few days of the week, while I slowly ramp up.
+The folks at work have been really supportive and have allowed me to work on stuff that doesn’t put me in stressful situations.
+I’m also going to work only a few days of the week while I slowly ramp up.

 This has permitted me to dedicate more time with something I’ve been neglecting over the past few years – my Family.